eProsima/Fast-DDS-docs/docs/fastdds/dds_layer/publisher/dataWriter/dataWriter.rst

 can be used to create a :ref:`dds_layer_publisher_dataWriter` with the :func:`create_datawriter_with_profile` member function on the :ref:`dds_layer_publisher_publisher` instance.

-Mandatory parameters are:
+Mandatory arguments are:

  * A :ref:`dds_layer_topic_topic` bound to the data type that will be transmitted.

  * A string with the name that identifies the :ref:`dds_layer_publisher_dataWriter`.

-Optional parameters are:
+Optional arguments are:

  * A Listener derived from :ref:`dds_layer_publisher_dataWriterListener`, implementing the callbacks that will be triggered in response to events and state changes on the :ref:`dds_layer_publisher_dataWriter`.